Nashville-Public-Library/bedework-docs/docs/add-events/description.md

 Focus on a call to action/invitation.

-    - YES: Come make a pine cone birdhouse with us, then take it home with you.
+    - YES: Make a pine cone bird house.
+Then, take it home with you.
     - NO: Participants will learn to make a birdhouse out of pinecones.
 Participants will take their birdhouses home with them.

 Use appropriate calls to action (CTAs), and vary them appropriately.
 Don’t use “Join us...” for everything.